LONDON MARKETS: FTSE 100 Bounces Back From 1-week Low As North Korea Fears Ease

 Continue Reading Below

-U.K. stocks were on track to break a two-session losing run on Wednesday, with investors' appetite returning as concerns over a nuclear war between the U.S. and North Korea abated for now.
+U.K. stocks broke a two-session losing run on Wednesday, with investors' appetite returning as concerns over a military confrontation between the U.S. and North Korea abated for now.

-U.S. stock markets opened lower on Tuesday after the missile test, but staged a rebound later in the session to close in positive territory (http://www.marketwatch.com/story/dow-futures-stumble-more-than-100-points-as-north-korea-tensions-flare-up-again-2017-08-29).
-That turnaround came after what were seen as measured and balanced responses to the missile test from U.S. President Donald Trump and the rest of the global community, according to analysts.
+Financial markets, however, staged a rebound late Tuesday and Wednesday after what were seen as measured and balanced responses to the missile test from U.S. President Donald Trump and the rest of the global community, according to analysts.

 "Investors were relieved to see that the U.S. president reacted in a tempered manner, opting not to escalate the issue by taking immediate action against the North Korea regime," said Konstantinos Anthis, researcher at ADS Securities, on Wednesday.